 I suppose it’s appropriate to go back to this given the part of the country I now live in. 🙂

 A setting of the poem by Rudyard Kipling.
-I have in mind a guitar accompaniment I’m not quite comfortable with yet, but this version is unaccompanied with some harmonies.
+I have in mind a guitar accompaniment I’m not quite comfortable with yet, but this version is unaccompanied with some harmonies, and it may stay that way.
 The words and a few notes are available from this page.
 I believe Peter Bellamy used to sing a version set to ‘The White Cockade’, which I guess would readily lend itself to a more chorus-y version.
 In the 70s, I remember hearing a version to a different tune sung in Berkshire that used the second verse as a chorus.